mdt-ds/on_war/README.md

 This repository contains the source for the book On War.

-We welcome suggestions for improvements.
+I welcome suggestions for improvements.

 - Small matters, such as typos, can be submitted through pull requests.